antholuo/HtN-Quantum-Test-Circuit/README.md

 # HtN-Test-Circuit
 A noise model and circuit used to test PauliSandwichBackends for Zapata's Hack the North Challenge!

-To install to the repository, CD to the main directory and run `pip install .`
+To install to the repository, run the following commands from your CLI:
+`git clone git@github.com:AthenaCaesura/HtN-Test-Circuit.git`
+`cd HtN-Test-Circuit`
+`pip install .`

+From there you can run the tests by calling `python src/test_circuit.py`.

+The results of the test are explained in `src/test_circuit.py`.